 Handling interactions with a tenant in Centreville

 Tenants will use contact with the rental investor to build a personal relationship with the owner.
 Personal feelings can make it much harder for the rental investor to make objective business decisions in a impersonal manner.
-Additionally, the renter can hound or harass a landlord at strange hours or with various requests.
+Additionally, the tenant can hound or harass a landlord at strange hours or with various requests.

 Landlord Reference

-a good reference for landlords in Centreville
+a good source for rental investors in Centreville

 - Before you move a tenant into your investment in Centreville